metacpan/metacpan-cpan-extracted/distros/X/X11-korgwm/README.md

 - Display rules for certain windows: screen & tag affinity, floating by default, ...
 - ... and many more.

-# Screenshots
+## Screenshots

 By default windows are placed in a tiled grid.
 You always can tune it's size and location:

 ![Tiled windows](resources/screenshots/tiling.png)

-Windows could also be floating:
+Windows could also be floating (in any combination):

 ![Floating windows](resources/screenshots/floating.png)